-If you want to up your chances of increasing your bankroll when betting and not leaving it all to chance, then it is wise to employ the correct betting money strategy for you.
-There are all sorts of different financial betting strategies available for all the different types of sports, every one of them with different claims of helping you to successfully increase your winning chances by placing the right bets, at the right time, on the right markets.
+There are different financial betting strategies available for all types of sports, each with different claims of helping you to successfully increase your winning chances by placing the right bets, at the right time, on the right markets.

 However, when it comes to betting money strategies, it’s completely universal.
 Regardless of what sport you wish to bet on and when you wish to bet on it, these are different strategies that you can employ to get what you want out of your wagers.
-Some are much more successful than others and many depend on the amount of risk you’re prepared to take compared to the amount of pay-out you want to get.
-Here are the most common and popular betting money strategies out there at the moment.
+Some are much more successful than others, here are the most common and popular betting money strategies at the moment.

 The Martingale Strategy

 This one is so smart and so complex, the inventor of this strategy bestowed it with his very own name.
 Does it deserve it though?
 Well, that’s questionable.
 The idea behind the Martingale strategy is that you double your wager after every loss.
-This means that the first win that you hit – which should come eventually – will cover everything that you have previously lost, plus whatever you would have won from your first bet.
-Therefore, eventually, you will end up with a profit because at some point you’re going to win.
-So it’s pretty much guaranteed if you keep on betting right?
+This means that the first win you hit – will cover everything you have previously lost, plus whatever you would have won from your first bet.

 Well, that’s the good part.
-The downside to this is that you need to have a pretty hefty bankroll to start off with to make this work.
-If you hit a long streak of losses, then you’ll end up betting huge sums of money to recoup the losses and if you don’t have the funds to cover that, then you could find yourself in financial difficulties.
-This is great for those with virtually unlimited bankroll funds, but for those who don’t have that luxury, it’s another risky strategy.
+The downside is that you need a pretty hefty bankroll to start off with to make this work.
+If you hit a long streak of losses, you’ll end up betting huge sums of money to recoup the losses, and if you don’t have the funds to cover that, you could find yourself in financial difficulties.
+This is great for those with virtually unlimited bankroll funds, but it’s another risky strategy for those who don’t have that luxury.

 The Fibonacci Strategy

 Well, this is like the Martingale Strategy for the more cautious.
-Which is probably not a bad thing if you’re funds aren’t unlimited.
+This is probably not a bad thing if your funds aren’t unlimited.
 With this strategy, your bets will increase after each loss, but not at the same rate.
-You will not be doubling your wager each time, but increasing it by the Fibonacci sequence, which is: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144 etc… each increasing by the previous 2 figures added together.
+You will not be doubling your wager each time but increasing it by the Fibonacci sequence: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144 etc..… each increasing by the previous 2 figures, added together.

-Like the Martingale, if you do suffer a long streak of losses, the stakes get much higher, but not as much as the Martingale – which would effectively be 1, 2, 4, 8, 16, 32, 64, 128, 256… much higher figures comparatively.
+Like the Martingale, if you suffer a long streak of losses, the stakes get much higher, but not as much as the Martingale – which would effectively be 1, 2, 4, 8, 16, 32, 64, 128, 256… much higher figures comparatively.
 Therefore, although this could see you out of bankroll if a win doesn’t come in quickly enough, you’ll have more time than with the Martingale strategy.
-On the other hand, this will also reduce your winning rate as well – so again.
-Less risk but less payout.
+On the other hand, this will also reduce your winning rate as well.

-This does pretty much what is says on the tin.
+This does pretty much what it says on the tin.
 You simply bet the same amount on every bet.
-How brave you are then is completely up to you.
-You can decide whether it is a small fixed bet or a large fixed bet.
-This strategy is a steady strategy as it ensures that you won’t lose your entire balance quickly – it will decrease or increase at a steady rate.
+How brave you are, then, is completely up to you.
+You can decide whether it is a small or large fixed bet.
+This is a steady strategy as it ensures that you won’t lose your entire balance quickly – it will decrease or increase steadily.

 The benefits of this are clear – it’s impossible to lose your entire stake – although if you get down to your last £1, good luck making a 10p bet.
-However, winnings will take time as well and recouping losses on a percentage strategy will take a while too.
+However, winnings will also take time, and recouping losses on a percentage strategy will take a while too.

 Proportional Betting with Odds

 This is just like the proportional strategy, but this time you’re taking the odds of success into consideration.
-So, if you are betting 10% of your £100 on an evens bet then you’d bet that £10 – no more no less.
+So, if you are betting 10% of your £100 on an evens bet, you’d bet that £10 – no more, no less.
 The way you work it out is this: